GWU-APSC1001/gwu-apsc1001.github.io/_assignments/thunkable-final.md

 <hr>

 When your team is finished with the app, submit it here!
-Submit by **December 1**, and on this week before the final class, you will meet with your instruction team mentor to demonstrate the functionality of the app.
+Submit by **December 1**.

 **THUNKABLE Submission Link:** <a href="https://docs.google.com/forms/d/e/1FAIpQLScMjcqVQXFbOfEdqt_K0htHgK9eG3nUSzmpYKApSuRdI66Ydw/viewform?usp=sf_link" target="_blank">Google Form</a>